 "Your app helped me through the darkest time of my life.
 It made me feel less alone.
 Thank you for creating this."

 I scroll back, rereading it twice before calling Anh over.
-"We did this," (Chúng ta làm được rồi,) I say, holding the screen out.
-"We took our pain and made something beautiful from it."
-(Chúng ta đã biến nỗi đau của mình thành một điều gì đó đẹp đẽ.)
+"Chúng ta làm được rồi," (We did this,) I say, holding the screen out.
+"Chúng ta đã biến nỗi đau của mình thành một điều gì đó đẹp đẽ."
+(We took our pain and made something beautiful from it.)

 And in that moment, I realize: no, we didn’t end up where we thought we would.
 But maybe that’s okay.
 Maybe this—this work, these connections—is a different kind of legacy.
 One stitched together not from biology, but from code, care, and the quiet insistence that we still matter.